UCLL-PR2/exercises/todo/testing/09-arrange-act-assert/assignment.md

 You will need to inspect the failing tests to understand what exactly goes wrong, after which you can pinpoint the location in the code that contains a bug and fix it.
 Adopting a consistent structure make tests easier to understand.

+> In case you are wondering why we set `today` to `date(2000, 1, 1)` instead of `date.today()`: tests must be 100% deterministic and always check the same things every time they're run.
+> Using `date.today()` would have the tests run on different values each day.
+> If you want the tests to run for different values of `today`, you should use parametrized tests.

 ## Tasks

 Add the following tests: